-Samsung’s latest phones have some neat features and plenty to love, but they’re really expensive.
-As a result, buyers may be looking for the best Galaxy Note 10 and Note 10+ alternatives.
-And while you have several options like the Galaxy S10e, other brands have great devices at different price points and screen sizes.
+Samsung’s big Galaxy Note 10 has a beautiful screen and several awesome features, but it’s really expensive.
+This is why some buyers might be looking for the best Galaxy Note 10 and Note 10+ alternatives.
+You have plenty of options like the Galaxy S10e, along with several other brands at different price points and screen sizes.

 We’ll help you find a phone with a similar or better experience, big screen, capable cameras, and more.
 Whether you can’t handle the high price tag, want faster updates, or just want something a little different we have you covered.